cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 - `build` <Type>inherited</Type> <PropMeta>optional</PropMeta>

-  - Allows configuring a custom build step to be run by wrangler when building your worker.
+  - Allows configuring a custom build step to be run by Wrangler when building your Worker.
 See the [custom builds documentation](#build) for more details.

 </Definitions>